blackfordoakes/pagingdemo/README.md

 Pull Requests are always welcome.

 Ensure the PR description clearly describes the problem and solution.
 It should also include the relevant issue number (if applicable).

+## Inspiration

+The self-discoverable aspect of this project was inspired by [Nate Barbettini](https://recaffeinate.co/)'s course on Web APIs.

 ## License
 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.